codex-storage/codex-research/evaluations/rollups.md

 ---------------------

-Censorship resistance can be achieved by having a decentralized architecture, where anyone is allowed to propose blocks and there are are no admin rights that allow a rollup operator to change the rules in their favour.
+Censorship resistance can be achieved by having a decentralized architecture, where anyone is allowed to propose blocks and there are no admin rights that allow a rollup operator to change the rules in their favour.

 Only Fuel L2 V1 has all these properties, the others don't.
 And because Fuel L2